 (a) Trade receivables mainly arise from sales of properties.
 Proceeds in respect of sales of properties are to be received in accordance with the terms of the related sales and purchase agreements and customers are generally required to settle the receivables within 30 days after the date of signing the sales and purchase agreements.
-The ageing analysis of trade receivables before provision at the balance sheet dates based on revenue recognition date is as follows:
+The ageing analysis of trade receivables before provision at the dates of the consolidated statement of financial position based on revenue recognition date is as follows:

-RMB'000 2021 2020
+RMB'000 2022 2021

-Within 6 months 4,412 3,894
+Within 6 months 9,643 4,412

-Between 7 and 12 months 6,880 4,842
+Between 7 and 12 months 515 6,880

-Over 12 months 464,343 477,542
+Over 12 months 473,286 464,343

-475,635 486,278
+483,444 475,635